North Texas Boys, Ages 5 And 7, Fend For Themselves For Days After Their Mom Collapses & Dies At Home

-TALTY, Texas (CBSDFW.COM) – Teachers in one North Texas school district are being praised for sending police to the home of two very young students after they’d missed class and their parent couldn’t be reached.
+TALTY, Texas (CBSDFW.COM) – Teachers in one North Texas school district are being praised for sending police to the home of two very young students Monday after they’d missed class and their parent, 71-year-old Connie Taylor, couldn’t be reached.
 Officers arrived to find their mother dead and the 5 and 7-year-old boys fending for themselves.

 Teachers in the Forney Independent School District called police reporting that the children hadn’t been in class since September 21.